Seven Reasons Why We Think Homeschooling Our Child is a Better Option

 6.)
 We want to be the masters of our own schedule.

-Since homeschooling provides a great deal of flexibility, we can schedule visits, flights, rehearsals, doctor’s appointments, vacations, etc. in our preferred time.
-We can stay away from busy weekends when crowd is everywhere, we can take advantage of promo flights which usually fall on weekdays, and we can manage to avoid expensive peak season rates.
+Since homeschooling provides a great deal of flexibility, we can do family activities freely.
+We can schedule visits, travels, doctor’s appointments, vacations, etc. at our preferred time.
+We can stay away from busy weekends when the crowd is everywhere, we can take advantage of promo flights which usually fall on weekdays, and we can manage to avoid expensive peak season rates.

 We make our learning schedule.
 We can start the lecture whenever Skye is ready, and we can take recess anytime without having to worry about over breaks.